ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 The OS manages hardware and software resources.
 Also, it organizes the joint work of running programs.
 The OS performs several non-trivial tasks to launch an application.
 Then the OS tracks its work.
 If the application violates some agreements (like memory usage), the OS terminates it.
 We will consider launching and executing the program in detail in the next section.

 If the OS is multi-user, it controls access to the data.
 It is an important security feature.
+This feature allows the user to access the following file system objects:

+* Files and directories that the user owns.
+* Files and directories that somebody has shared with the user.

-Thanks to such control, each user can access his own files only.
-Therefore, they can work with the same computer safely.
+It allows several persons to use the same computer safely.

 Here is the summary.
 The modern OS has all following features: